Learn Chinese Pinyin — A Beginner's Guide

 • If you want to learn Chinese pronunciation well, the most important beginner priorities are tones, a few high-value sound traps, and lots of listening to native audio.

 • Pinyin uses familiar Roman letters, but many of those letters do not sound the way English speakers expect.
+An interactive pinyin chart with audio is one of the best tools for hearing how each syllable actually sounds.

 • Tones are part of the word in Mandarin.
 Change the tone and you may change the meaning.

-• Pinyin is extremely useful for speaking, typing, dictionary lookups, and learning new words — but over time, you should rely more on characters and less on pinyin when reading.
+• Pinyin is extremely useful for speaking, typing, dictionary lookups, and learning new words, but over time, you should rely more on characters and less on pinyin when reading.

 If you're starting to learn Chinese, pinyin can feel like a lifesaver.
 After staring at Chinese characters and wondering where to begin, suddenly you see something written in letters you already know.